 NOTE: If your CA provided you with intermediate certificates, they should be appended to your host’s certificate.
 Creating a chain of trust is outside the scope of this article and not supported by Alteryx.
-Please see this link for details on how to do so.
+Please see this digicert article for details on how to do so.

 To Install and Configure CA-Issued Digital Certificates

 - Launch Windows PowerShell in Administrator mode.